domeos/server/DomeOS/README.md

 This project will start a h2 database in memory for test.
 If you want use your own mysql database, you should set following envionment variables, MYSQL_USERNAME, MYSQL_PASSWORD, MYSQL_HOST, MYSQL_PORT and MYSQL_DB.
+If you want to use HOST mode in deployment, you should add domeize in your docker images.
+Please refer to our newest doc.